Last Update: April 23, 2023

 zenloop recognizes that you have entrusted us with safeguarding the privacy of your information.
 Because that trust is very important to us, we will disclose or share your information only in limited circumstances, in accordance with applicable law.
 In particular, we may disclose your information:

-- To our service providers. zenloop uses third-party service providers who help us to provide you with our services.
+zenloop uses third-party service providers who help us to provide you with our services.
 These including credit card and payment processors, data hosting service providers, and providers of web analytics tools.
 We will give these providers access to your information, but only to the extent necessary for them to perform their services for us.
 We also contractually bind these service providers to keep your information confidential and to use it only for the purpose of providing their services.
-All service providers employed by us as contract processors outside the European Economic Area are either certified under the EU-US Privacy Shield or have concluded standard EU contract clauses with us.
+Your data may be transferred to the jurisdictions which are considered by the European Commission to be offering an adequate level of protection for personal data and to the countries with a lower data protection standard than the European Union.
+We take appropriate contractual or other steps to protect your data under applicable laws, including implementing the European Commission’s standard contractual clauses.

 The third party service providers we use are: